Aura Parental Controls Review 2026: Unique and Tailored Protection

 App removal

 We were disappointed that we could easily delete the app from our Android and our dashboard didn't notify us that it had been disconnected.
-If you have an older child or teen who's prone to breaking rules, this will make it a challenging to keep the app on their device.
+If you have an older child or teen who's prone to breaking rules, then it might be challenging to keep the app on their device.

 YouTube video and instructions from Aura on how to make it harder to delete Aura parental controls

-Overall, we had a positive experience with screen time management and content filtering features.
+Verdict: 5/5.
+Overall, we had a positive experience testing Aura Parental Controls' screen time management and content filtering features.
 The app is unobtrusive for both the parent and the child, plus it covers all the basics well.

-Aura Parental Control app costs $8.33-$32.00/mo, depending on if you need a standalone parental controls app or comprehensive Aura services.
+Aura Parental Controls costs $8.33-$32.00/mo, depending on whether you need a standalone parental controls app or the full Aura service.

-The Aura Parental Controls solo plan costs $8.33/mo (billed annually) and covers an unlimited number of children.
-You'll also get Aura antivirus included.
+The Aura Parental Controls solo plan costs $8.33/mo and covers an unlimited number of children.
+This plan also includes Aura antivirus.

-If you want the full host of Aura identity theft features, you can go for the Family plan.
-This will cost you $32.00/mo (billed annually) but also include up to $5 million in identity theft insurance, credit monitoring, and more.
+If you want the full suite of Aura identity theft features, then you should purchase the Family plan.
+This will cost you $32.00/mo but also include up to $5 million in identity theft insurance, credit monitoring, and more.

 Features Aura Parental Controls Aura Ultimate Family